“Still Stinkin’ After All These Years!”

 The 21st Annual Garlic and Arts Festival will be held on September 28 and 29, 2019 in Orange, Massachusetts.
 Celebrating 21 Years of Peace, Love, and Garlic!

-And March is also the month in which Deb and Ricky’s book, Making Love While Farming: A Field Guide to a Life of Passion and Purpose, will be published.
+Deb and Ricky’s book, Making Love While Farming: A Field Guide to a Life of Passion and Purpose, has been published.
 You can learn more about the book, read excerpts, and put scheduled readings and events on your calendar.
 We are so happy for them!

 In 2018 the Organizers made the Festival special for everyone, celebrating years of fun, farms, families, food and community-building through art and music.
 Join us in 2019 and see what we will have in store for you this coming year.
 Be sure to check out “The Sweet Stink of Success” article in the Fall 2018 issue of Edible Pioneer Valley!